-Rose is a Senior Associate in our Dispute Resolution & Litigation group specialising in employment and industrial relations issues.
+Rose is a Special Counsel in our Workplace Relations & Safety group specialising in employment and industrial relations.

-Rose is experienced in advising a range of clients, including international entities, large organisations, small businesses, employees and unions.
+Rose is experienced in advising a range of clients, including large, medium and small enterprises, as well as Government.

 Rose's recent experience includes: